96 Amazing Things Made in the U.S.A.

-It’s been almost a century now that Utz has been making its potato chips out of its Harrisburg, Pennsylvania factory (which you can tour).
+It’s been almost a century now that Utz has been making its potato chips out of its Harrisburg, Pennsylvania factory.
 And you’ve probably gotten so used to seeing them in vending machines and convenience what stores, it’s almost like you don’t notice them at all anymore.
 But what would you say if we told you Utz has a variety that’s dusted in Chesapeake Bay crab seasoning?
 Well, it’s true.
-AND you can buy it in bulk (60 bags) even if you don’t happen to own a vending machine.
+AND you can buy it in vending machine bulk (60 bags) even if you don’t happen to own a vending machine.

 Wondermade Marshmallow Candy

-Made from scratch and “with love” in Sanford Florida, Wondermade marshmallow candy began as a gift from co-founder Nathan Clark, to his wife: a candy thermometer and a recipe for marshmallows.
+Made from scratch and “with love” in Sanford Florida, Wondermade Marshmallow Candy began as a gift from co-founder Nathan Clark, to his wife: a candy thermometer and a recipe for marshmallows.
 Seven years and a million marshmallows later, they’re still made in Florida.
-They come in a huge variety of flavors, including s’mores, orangesicle, key lime pie, birthday cake, cookies and cream, and pina colada, and are shipped all around the world.
-Don’t miss these candy factories around America that you can visit.
+They come in a huge variety of flavors, including s’mores, orangesicle, key lime pie, birthday cake, cookies and cream, and piña colada, and are shipped all around the world.

 Herman Miller Furniture Aeron Chair